Blumenthal Arts: Knight Theater

 The Knight Theater is a proscenium theater with a capacity of 1,192.
 Adjacent to the Bechtler Museum of Modern Art.
 Portions of the 2012 film, The Hunger Games, were filmed at the theater.

+Blume Studios

+Opening in 2024, Blume Studios is a multi-use warehouse complex located on the edge of Uptown.
+Formerly operated by Charlotte Pipe and Foundry, the complex is made up of 2 main buildings, known as "stages".
+Stage 1, the main building, is used to host major immersive experiences and other multi-media events.
+Stage 2 is used to host smaller shows and other smaller experiences.

 Spirit Square (under renovation)

 McGlohon Theatre

 Opening in 1980 at the First Baptist Church, the McGlohon Theatre was later converted to a proscenium theater with a capacity of 716.
 It consists of an orchestra and balcony level.

 Duke Energy Theater

 The Duke Energy Theater is a black box theater with a capacity of 190.

 Ovens Auditorium

 Ovens Auditorium is Charlotte's largest performing arts theater with a capacity of over 2,400.
 Located at the Bojangles Entertainment Complex east of Uptown Charlotte, it features extended Broadway engagements and concerts.
 Owned by the City of Charlotte and operated by the Charlotte Regional Visitors Authority (CRVA).

-Broadway Productions
+Productions

-The Blumenthal Performing Arts Center hosts Broadway productions through the PNC Broadway Lights Series.
-The 2015/16 PNC Broadway Lights series includes: The Sound of Music, Matilda the Musical, Beautiful: The Carole King Musical, The Bridges of Madison County, The Wizard of Oz, If/Then, First Date, and Cabaret.
-The Blumenthal Center also features the PNC Broadway Extras, which includes Motown the Musical, Beauty and the Beast, Ragtime, the Hip Hop Nutcracker, Kinky Boots, The Book of Mormon, Once, Stomp, and the Blue Man Group.